sr320/LabDocs/code/docker.md

 ### Roberts Lab Docker Help File

-This file is intended to provide a brief introduction on using Docker and the Dockerfile, [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio), for the Roberts Lab.
+#####<em>This file is intended to provide a brief introduction on using Docker and the Dockerfile, [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio), for the Roberts Lab.</em>

-There are four sections of instructions, each with increasing usage complexity:
+There are five sections of instructions, each with increasing usage complexity:

 - [Build an Image](#build): Required to begin working with Docker.
 - [Starting a Container](#basic): Instructions on running a container from an image.
 Lacks the ability to interact with files on your computer.
 - [Using R Studio & Jupyter Notebooks](#intermediate): Instructions on how to run a container and use R Studio and Jupyter Notebooks in your computer's browser.
 Lacks the ability to interact with files on your computer.
 - [Interact with Files on Your Computer](#advanced): Instructions on how to run a container that can interact with files on your computer.
 This will be the most useful container and will likely be the default setup you use from here on out.
+- [Semi-important Supplemental Info](#supplemental): Instructions on how to limit and reduce Docker image disk space usage by re-using existing images/containers and/or deleting old/unused images/containers.

 #### <a name="build"></a>Build the Docker Image